isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stop-geese-from-pooping-in-yard/index.md

 - The more you dont have them in the yard, the better because there are fewer chances of them pooping all over.
 If you are scared, you can use dogs which are natural predators to scare them off
-.�Lastly, you can make the environment noisy which drives them away.
+.Lastly, you can make the environment noisy which drives them away.
 ### **5. Planting Bushes and Tall Grasses in the Yard **
 Geese like an environment where they feel safe and enjoy tranquillity.
 They like open areas with lawns and ponds.
 - However, when the yard has tall grasses and bushes, geese get scared of attack from animals and other perceived enemies.